 Downtown Honolulu is more than just the state’s main business center and financial district.
 In and around this small jungle of office buildings and bank towers are some of Hawaii’s significant and cherished treasures—all within comfortable walking distance of each other.

-Experience these 7 must see Honolulu landmarks yourself on our suggested 2.3 mile Honolulu walking route.
+Experience these 7 must-see Honolulu landmarks yourself on our suggested 2.3 miles Honolulu walking route.
 View map and suggested walking route

 1) Aloha Tower

 A tour of downtown might begin at the Aloha Tower Marketplace, a harborside complex of shops and restaurants surrounding historic Aloha Tower.
 When it was erected in 1926 to welcome passenger ships arriving at Honolulu Harbor, this 10-story tower was the tallest building in the state.